OWASP/www-policy/legal/bylaws.md

 2. See that all notices are duly given in accordance with the provisions of these Bylaws or as required by law;
 3. Be custodian of the corporate records and of the seal of the Foundation and see that the seal of the Foundation is affixed to all documents, the execution of which on behalf of the Foundation under its seal is duly authorized;
 4. Keep a register of the post office address of each Director which shall be furnished to the Secretary by such Director; and
-5. In general perform all duties incident to the office of the Secretary and such other duties as from time to time may be assigned to him by the Chairman of the Board or by the Board.
+5. In general perform all duties incident to the office of the Secretary and such other duties as from time to time may be assigned to him by the Chairperson of the Board or by the Board.

 ## ARTICLE III - BOARD OF DIRECTORS